iconfu/svg-inject/README.md

 ```

-## What are the limitations?

-SVGInject is intended to work in production environments but it has a few limitations:

-* The image src must apply to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), which basically means the image origin must be were the website is running.
-This may be bypassed using the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-* Due to the same-origin policy SVGInject does not work when run from the local file system in many browsers (Chrome, Safari), yet Firefox will work.

-## Browser support

-Full support for all browsers supporting SVGs, including IE >= 9 ([full list](https://caniuse.com/#feat=svg))

 ## Fallback for no SVG support (IE < 9)

-SVG is widly supported by all major browsers for a very long time, still here is a simple fallback solution for no SVG support if you really need it:
+Here is a simple fallback solution for no SVG support if you really need it:

 ```html